wnelson03/RestoreCord-Source-Code/README.md

 Here's a YouTube video showing how to use the bot https://www.youtube.com/watch?v=dVWPEdJY0zA

-How to give yourself lifetime premium:
+How to give yourself lifetime premium (replace `yourUsernameHere` with your username):
 ```sql
 UPDATE `users` SET `role` = 'premium',`expiry` = 2224663363 WHERE `username` = 'yourUsernameHere'
 ```